 This chapter is important practically.
-It is important politically.
+It tells us how to deal with a crisis, as we see how Samuel dealt with the biggest crisis of his life but this chapter is also important politically.
 The whole political system of the nation changed after this chapter.
 It could actually tell you how to vote.
-I want to look at this chapter through the lens of leadership.

 Five Leadership Principles

+I want to look at this chapter through the lens of leadership.
 What does this chapter say to leaders today?
-Let’s look at three leadership principles that come right out of this chapter.
+Let’s look at five leadership principles that come right out of this chapter.

-1. Real leaders do not always have perfect families
+1. Real leaders do NOT have perfect families

 Samuel was not only a prophet; he was also a parent.
 We would love to think that that the great Samuel had a perfect family but he didn’t.
-Samuel at this stage in his life was a lot like Eli.
-There are a lot of parallel’s between the two.
+Samuel at this stage in his life was a lot like Eli the High Priest, if you compare I Samuel 2 with I Samuel 8.
+There are a lot of parallels between the two men.

 Parallels between Samuel and Eli